jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 #### 4. Accepting Gifts and Donations

-1. The Library will not accept donations with restrictions unlesls the Library Board of Trustees has specifically adopted an agreement to do so.
+1. The Library will not accept donations with restrictions unless the Library Board of Trustees has specifically adopted an agreement to do so.
 Gift plates and letters of acknowledgement are appropriate stipulations by a donor.

 2. All gifts may be used, sold, or disposed of in the best interest of the Library.